Xstrata boss faces pressure for better deal

-LONDON Feb 9 Xstrata Chief Executive Mick Davis is facing growing pressure from shareholders to secure a better deal in the miner's $41 billion takeover by Glencore, as he begins a transatlantic trip that could secure or sink the tie-up.
+LONDON Xstrata XTA.L Chief Executive Mick Davis is facing growing pressure from shareholders to secure a better deal in the miner's $41 billion takeover by Glencore (GLEN.L), as he begins a transatlantic trip that could secure or sink the tie-up.

 The charm offensive -- a scheduled roadshow after the miner's annual results -- coincides with mounting opposition from Xstrata investors insisting they could get a better premium from Glencore and worried that Davis, set to secure a hefty retention package and the chief executive role, may not be pushing hard enough.